GetUserPreferredUILanguages function (winnls.h)

 If the function fails for any other reason, the values of pulNumLanguages and pcchLanguagesBuffer are undefined.

-The user preferred UI languages cannot include more than one Language Interface Pack (LIP) language that corresponds to a supplemental locale.
+The display language cannot include more than one Language Interface Pack (LIP) language that corresponds to a supplemental locale.
 If the list includes more than one of these languages, and if the application specifies MUI_LANGUAGE_ID in the call to the function, the language buffer contains "1400" for that language.
 This string corresponds to the hexadecimal value of LOCALE_CUSTOM_UI_DEFAULT.

 The language list retrieved by this function has the following characteristics: